 This course of study consists of academic research that advances toward a comprehensive examination.
 The content of this course is determined by a faculty mentor in conjunction with the student and will be based on the individual student's professional and academic goals.
 The student must successfully complete a number of milestone assignments, determined by the faculty mentor, to demonstrate completion of this course of study.
-This course is available as a three-credit hour course (GUID-5713).
+This course is available as a three credit hour course (GUID-5713) or a six credit hour course (GUID-5716).

-GUIDED STUDIES (6 HOURS)
+5006 GUIDED STUDIES (6 HOURS)

 This course of study consists of academic research that advances toward a comprehensive examination.
 The content of this course is determined by a faculty mentor in conjunction with the student and will be based on the individual student's professional and academic goals.
 The student must successfully complete a number of milestone assignments, determined by the faculty mentor, to demonstrate completion of this course of study.
-This course is available as a six-credit hour course (GUID-5716).
+This course is available as a three credit hour course (GUID-5713) or a six credit hour course (GUID-5716).

-MENTORED MINISTRY STUDIES (3 HOURS)
+5913 MENTORED MINISTRY STUDIES (3 HOURS)

 This course of study consists of academic and ministry research.
 The content of this course is determined by a faculty mentor in conjunction with the student and will be based on the individual student's professional and academic goals.
 Students will be exposed to several areas of practical ministry in order to build confidence and familiarity with the various challenges and rewards of each.
 The student must successfully complete a number of milestone assignments, determined by the faculty mentor, to demonstrate completion of this course of study.
-This course is available as a three-credit hour course (MMIN-5913).
+This course is available as a three credit hour course (GUID-5913) or a six credit hour course (GUID-5916).

-MENTORED MINISTRY STUDIES (6 HOURS) 5916
+5916 MENTORED MINISTRY STUDIES (6 HOURS)

 This course of study consists of academic and ministry research.
 The content of this course is determined by a faculty mentor in conjunction with the student and will be based on the individual student's professional and academic goals.
 Students will be exposed to several areas of practical ministry in order to build confidence and familiarity with the various challenges and rewards of each.
 The student must successfully complete a number of milestone assignments, determined by the faculty mentor, to demonstrate completion of this course of study.
-This course is available as a six credit hour course (MMIN-5916).
+This course is available as a three credit hour course (GUID-5913) or a six credit hour course (GUID-5916).